Debbie McGee: Early life and magic career

-McGee was born in 1958 in Kingston upon Thames, to Patrick McGee and Lillian Howes.
-She has two younger siblings, a sister called Donna and a brother named Robert.
+McGee was born on 31 October 1958 in Kingston upon Thames, Surrey, England, to Patrick McGee and Lillian Howes.
+She has two younger siblings, a sister, Donna and a brother, Robert.
 When McGee was young her parents ran a corner shop.
 Later, her father worked for a large manufacturing firm making gold rings and other jewellery.

 McGee attended Our Lady Immaculate RC Primary School in Tolworth, followed by Tolworth Girls' School, a secondary school also in Tolworth.
-At the age of 16 McGee auditioned for and won a place at the Royal Ballet School.
+At 16, McGee auditioned for and won a place at the Royal Ballet School.
 After graduating, she joined the Iranian National Ballet Company in Tehran.
 Aged 19, she became part of the Corps de Ballet and later a soloist, but her ballet career was brought to an abrupt halt by the Iranian Revolution.
-She was forced to flee the country and returned to the UK with little in the way of money and possessions.
+She was forced to flee and returned to the UK with little money or possessions.
 Seeking new work she auditioned for the Bernard Delfont Organisation, which was responsible for a number of big summer resort shows and touring productions.

 Delfont found her a job performing on stage with magician Paul Daniels in his 1979 summer show at the Britannia Pier Theatre in Great Yarmouth.
 She met Daniels on 23 May 1979 at rehearsals for the show, which were held at a church hall in London.

 She later joined Dougie Squires's Second Generation troupe as a dancer, which involved touring Europe with acts including Chris de Burgh and James Last.
 After winter work in pantomime, McGee joined Daniels again for his 1980 summer season in Bournemouth.
 She then performed in his London stage show It's Magic, which opened on 10 December 1980 and which, by the time it closed 14 months later, had become the longest running magic show ever to play in the West End.

 McGee achieved national and international fame through television appearances with Daniels.
 After seeing her on stage in the West End, BBC producer John Fisher asked Debbie to appear in the BBC1 series The Paul Daniels Magic Show, which had begun in 1979.
 That series continued until 1994 and regularly attracted audiences of 15 million in the UK and was sold to 43 countries.
 Daniels regularly referred to McGee on his TV shows as "The lovely Debbie McGee", a phrase that entered popular culture as a stereotype for magicians' assistants.
 Daniels and McGee were married in Buckinghamshire in April 1988.

-In October 1991, McGee was one of the first female magicians to become members of The Magic Circle, a society for British professional magicians.
+In October 1991, McGee was one of the first female magicians to become a member of The Magic Circle, a society for British professional magicians.
 She celebrated by appearing on TV to perform a trick accompanied by Daniels as her assistant "The Lovely Paul", who was not allowed to speak during the performance.

 McGee was the 2017 winner of the Magic Circle's Maskelyne award "for services to British Magic", the same award that her husband received in 1988.

+She has been a recurring member of the Loose Women panel.